Comparing Type Checkers

 Runtime required None Node.js Python None None

-Plugin system WASM None Python hooks Planned None
+Plugin system WASM (planned) None Python hooks Planned None

 License MIT MIT MIT MIT MIT